marijnh/Eloquent-JavaScript/10_modules.md

 ## Summary

 Modules provide structure to bigger programs by separating the code into pieces with clear interfaces and dependencies.
-The interface is the part of the module that's visible to other modules, and the dependencies are the other modules that it makes use of.
+The interface is the part of the module that's visible to other modules, and the dependencies are the other modules it makes use of.

 Because JavaScript historically did not provide a module system, the CommonJS system was built on top of it.
 Then at some point it _did_ get a built-in system, which now coexists uneasily with the CommonJS system.